ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 query.

 The most notable property is support for unreliable data delivery.
-The protocol supports unreliable delivery if:
+The protocol is defined to support unreliable delivery if:

 * Resetting a stream results in the lost stream data no longer being retransmitted, and